btrettel/plint/README.md

 - A check for multiple dependent claims to manually check.
 - A check that dependent claims do not refer back to themselves.
 - A check that dependent claims refer back to existing claims.
+- A check that claim 1 is the shortest claim as a spot check for 37 CFR 1.75(g) compliance.
+See MPEP 608.01(i).

 ## Warnings file